 Individuals with Intellectual Disability (formerly referred to as “Mental Retardation”) have deficits in intellectual and adaptive functioning, which are observed during development (generally, before the age of 18).
 Intellectual functioning includes the ability to reason, problem solve, plan, think abstractly, exercise judgment, and learn.
 Adaptive functioning refers to the skills needed to live in an independent and responsible manner, including communication, social skills, and self-help skills (for example, getting dressed, feeding, money management, and shopping).

-While Intellectual Disability used to be diagnosed solely by administration of an Intelligence Quotient (IQ) test, current guidelines (DSM-5) emphasize the need to use both clinical assessment and standardized testing.
-Nonetheless, IQ scores are still used as a general guideline, with a score equal or below 70 indicating Intellectual Disability.
+While Intellectual Disability used to be diagnosed solely by administration of an IQ test, current guidelines (DSM-5) emphasize the need to use both clinical assessment and standardized testing.
+Specifically, to receive a diagnosis of Intellectual Disability, an individual must have an IQ score near to or below 70 as well as significant impairments in adaptive functioning compared to other same-age individuals.

-About 1 percent of the general population is thought to have Intellectual Disability, and about 10% of individuals with Intellectual Disability have Autism Spectrum Disorder (ASD) or autistic traits.
-However, a much higher percentage of individuals with ASD have Intellectual Disability.
+About 1 percent of the general population is thought to have Intellectual Disability, and about 10% of individuals with Intellectual Disability also have a diagnosis of Autism Spectrum Disorder (ASD) or autistic traits.
+However, a much higher percentage of individuals on the autism spectrum have Intellectual Disability.

 As of the most recent prevalence study conducted by the Centers for Disease Control (CDC), which studied records from 2008, 38% of children with ASD had Intellectual Disability.
 (24% of children with ASD were considered in the borderline range in terms of intellectual ability – an IQ of 71–85; 38% had IQ scores over 85, considered average or above average.)
 A higher proportion of females with ASD had Intellectual Disability compared with males: 46% of females with ASD had intellectual disability, compared with 37% of males.
 (Note, ASD is almost five times more prevalent in males than females.)
 Since the CDC has been measuring prevalence rates of ASD and co-occurring Intellectual Disability, the rate of individuals with ASD who do not have co-occurring Intellectual Disability has been rising faster than the rate of individuals with ASD and Intellectual Disability.
 Additionally, in the CDC’s most recent report, ASD prevalence was typically higher in states which had a greater percentage of children with IQs above 70 (New Jersey, in particular).